 But it was Robert De Niro that kept me invested in the Irishman.
 His portrayal as Frank Sheeran was somber, calm, and dutiful.
 However, what surprised me, was the unexpected humor he injected into scenes that were also dark and very disturbing.

 I mean, imagine giving tips on how to kill mobsters, minutes before you kill a member of the Italian Mafia.

 But as much as I enjoyed this Irishman, I have to say it’s very long.
-And if you’re discouraged by movie three-hour runtime, you can try out this helpful tip from Alexander Dunerfors Kardelo.
+And if you’re discouraged by the movie’s three-hour runtime, you can try out this helpful tip from Twitter user Alexander Dunerfors Kardelo.

 He divides the entire movie into four sections.
 This way, you can watch The Irishman as a Tv series with four 40 minute episodes, rather than sitting through the whole film at once.

 At its core, The Irishman is really about a man reflecting on his past life.
 While trying to make amends where he can, before leaving to see his maker.

 - Good Storyline